-- 4. Disciplinary suspension, which includes a specified period of time that a student cannot be enrolled in any classes; cannot attend any college activity, on or off campus; and cannot be on Ranger College property without prior written approval from the Vice President of Student Services, and/or President. - 5.
-Expulsion, which includes the above sanctions for an indefinite period of time.
+- 4. Disciplinary suspension, which includes a specified period that a student cannot be enrolled in any classes; cannot attend any college activity, on or off campus; and cannot be on Ranger College property without prior written approval from the Dean of Students, and/or President. - 5.
+Expulsion, which includes the above sanctions for an indefinite period.